 Above are some examples of when an S3 detention can be given, however, it is not exclusive to these behaviours.
 Also, context of situations may alter when and what sanction is given.

-An S3 detention can be served at any time, with parental permission.
+An S3 detention can be served at any time, parents/carers are informed and permission is granted for detention to take place.

 S4 - "Reflection and Isolation time" (Usually served in the Behaviour Recovery Room) 5 behaviour points recorded